Talk Dirty (John Entwistle song)

-"Talk Dirty" is a song by English musician John Entwistle, the former bassist for The Who.
+"Talk Dirty" is a song by the English rock musician John Entwistle, former bassist for the Who.
 It was released in September 1981 as a single from his fifth solo studio album, Too Late the Hero (1981), on which he is also joined by guitarist Joe Walsh (who was a member of three commercially successful bands such as the James Gang, Barnstorm and the Eagles).
-He also joined by drummer Joe Vitale, who had a career dating back to the early 1970s.
+He was also joined by drummer Joe Vitale, who had a career dating back to the early 1970s.

-The song received airplay in the United States on the album-oriented rock radio, and John Entwistle had a 1987 radio interview with Howard Stern about it.
+The song received airplay in the United States on the album-oriented rock radio, and Entwistle had a November 1987 radio interview with the American broadcaster and media personality Howard Stern about it.
 It later proved to become Entwistle's highest charting single release, peaking at number 41 on the Billboard Mainstream Rock chart.